Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists connection profiles in a given project and location, with a detailed example showing filtering by create time and display name.
-This distinguishes it from sibling tools like list_streams or list_static_ips.
+The description clearly states that the tool lists connection profiles in a project and location, which is a specific verb+resource.
+However, it does not distinguish this from sibling list tools like list_streams or list_static_ips, so it lacks sibling differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.